skycoin/skycoin/cmd/skycoin-web/README.md

 - **Coin discovery**: On startup, queries each node's `/api/v1/health` endpoint to discover coin name, ticker, and configuration.
 - **Per-coin routing**: The frontend accesses each coin via `/coin/{index}/api/*` routes.
 The proxy forwards requests to the corresponding node.
 - **Wallet management**: Wallet create/list/encrypt/decrypt operations are handled locally using `wallet.Service`.
 No wallet data is sent to the remote nodes.
-- **Transaction signing**: Transactions are signed client-side in the browser via WebAssembly (skycoin-lite).
+- **Transaction signing**: Transactions are signed client-side in the browser via WebAssembly (skycoin-lite, compiled with TinyGo).
 - **CSRF handling**: Read-only POST endpoints (`balance`, `transactions`, `outputs`) are converted to GET requests.
 Mutating POST requests (`injectTransaction`) are forwarded with a CSRF token fetched from the target node.
 - **Price ticker**: Each coin can specify a `price_ticker_id` and `price_ticker_source` (coinpaprika or coingecko) in its fiber config.
 The frontend fetches prices directly from these APIs.